 Note: The Elk Grove/West Vineyard Benefit Zone has $1.2 million of unfunded Park Maintenance Management Plan Projects identified, and three unbuilt park sites.
 Due to limited operational funding and lack of Capital Reserves in this Benefit Zone, only projects related to health and safety will be completed until funding is identified.

-There are 10 parks in Benefit Zone 3 and eight parks in Benefit Zone 6, in addition to streetscapes and trails.
+There are 10 parks in Benefit Zone 3, in addition to streetscapes and trails.
 Low assessment rates Opens a New Window. were established in these two benefit zones about 20 years ago and have not been increased since 1997, except for adjustments tied to the CPI (0.50–2.5 percent in past five years).

 Today, there is a gap between maintenance costs and assessment revenues because water rates and service costs have increased faster than these CPI inflation adjustments.

-Funding challenges in Benefit Zone 3 and Benefit Zone 6 are not new.
+Funding challenges in Benefit Zone 3 are not new.
 In 2009, property owners in both zones were given an opportunity to approve higher assessments to offset funding shortages for maintaining parks and other facilities.
 They overwhelming rejected the proposed assessment increase.

-In November 2017, CSD conducted a survey among all property owners in Benefit Zone 3 and Benefit Zone 6 to determine whether they would support an assessment increase.
+In November 2017, CSD conducted a survey among all property owners in Benefit Zone 3 to determine whether they would support an assessment increase.
 The survey results were well below the minimum threshold needed for approval.
 As a result, CSD decided to not proceed with a vote-by-mail procedure pursuant to Prop 218.

 Because the revenue shortfalls for Benefit Zone 3 cannot be totally closed with reserve funds, CSD was forced to adopt a number of service level reductions, effective July 2018.
 These measures included reduction of staff hours, reduced landscape watering, less frequent mowing, and the elimination of fertilization and aeration of turf, weed control and shrub pruning.
 In addition, expansion of and construction of new parks within the Benefit Zone have been postponed because sufficient funding does not exist for ongoing maintenance.